01Farms and Ranches

-The land broker must also be very knowledgeable about local land ordinances, zoning and environmental issues.
+The land broker must also be very knowledgeable about local land ordinances, zoning, and environmental issues.
 Land brokerage is a highly specialized niche in the real estate business.

-In this article, I describe the top 5 types of raw land transactions and how they are similar and different.
+In this article, we describe the top 5 types of raw land transactions and how they are similar and different.
 We hope that some land always stays in its raw state, as there are many beautiful areas on this planet.
 However, there are many great ways to develop land and make it useful for humans and our economy.
 We'll talk about some of those here.